Where to Buy

 Demons is a darkly prophetic novel about the destructive power of revolutionary nihilism, a work in which Dostoevsky foresaw with uncanny precision the totalitarian horrors that radical ideology would unleash upon the twentieth century.
 Through its portrait of a group of conspirators who descend into murder, manipulation, and moral chaos, the novel exposes the spiritual void at the heart of political extremism.

-Based on the real-life Nechayev affair of 1869, in which a revolutionary cell murdered one of its own members, Demons was published in 1872 and has since been recognized as one of the most prescient works of political fiction ever written.
+Based on the real-life Nechayev affair of 1869, in which a revolutionary cell murdered one of its own members, Demons was published in 1872 and has since been recognized as a prescient works of political fiction ever written.
 Albert Camus cited the novel as prophetic of the Soviet totalitarian state, a judgment that the twentieth century amply confirmed.

 Russia, 1869-1872